nvmwill/nexmo-developer/_documentation/en/video/guides/create-session.md

 While working on a test version of your app, you can obtain a test session ID using a Project Page of of your TokBox Account.

+Learn how to create a session by following our [step-by-step tutorial](/video/tutorials/create-session/introduction).

 You can also use one of the [OpenTok server-side](/video/resources#server-sdks) libraries.

 <!-- OPT-TODO: change server SDK link  -->